Family and Neighborhood Services

 Children and Youth Service

-CRC’s Kid’s Club, a low cost after-school and summer care program for elementary youth, is host to a daily average of 60 children Monday through Friday during the school year and the summer months.
-Kid’s Club is currently located at Clinton Heights Lutheran Church, directly across the street from Clinton Elementary School.
-The program has access to two large classroom areas and a library for small group work.
+Kids Club is currently located at three sites — Clinton Heights Lutheran Church, directly across the street from Clinton Elementary School, Maple Grove United Methodist Church and Columbus Mennonite CHurch.
+The program has access to large classroom areas and a library for small group work.
 A Certified Reading Specialist is available to work with youth in small groups on literacy projects and homework help.
 Summer programming includes special events, team sports and recreation, field trips to the local pool, the summer library reading program, and academic enrichment opportunities.

 Providing quality supervision for elementary school aged youth year round helps improve the quality of life for the entire community.
 Youth are kept safe and are provided with educational opportunities and parents have affordable youth programming.
 The community benefits by keeping youth off the streets who may otherwise become victims or contributors to crimes.
 CRC works to provide services to fit the local neighborhoods needs and Kid’s Club fills the need for youth programming as shown by the community’s continued involvement in registering for the program which is always full.